 - Experience section in DevTools Performance panel

-- Search Console’s new Core Web Vitals report for a summary of how your site performs
+- Search Console’s new Core Web Vitals and Page Experience reports for a summary of how your site performs

 - Web Vitals Chrome Extension for quick access to metrics from the browser

 Start testing, start improving!